fredeerock/diamonds/README.md

 - [x] Theater
 - [x] Audio
 - [x] fix controller so it has split view (Derick)

+## Technical Description
+Each tap causes up to 10 entries from a csv to be joined into a single piece of text.
+Just one 3 sentence phrase is markoved together from this single piece of text is outputted to a queue ready to be viewed on the poet's controller screen.
+The poet clicks a next phrase button to see more availabe options.
+When the poet taps a phrae it gets sent to a theater view.

 ## User Interaction 1.0
 - Reader speaks the poem from **controller** site.